intltechventures/Consulting.Project.Tools/SME/banking/EFT.md

 ## EFT Integration Discussion Questions

+1. What are the possible forces and constraints that may need to be considered in evaluating potential EFT strategies/solutions for this effort?
+      * Timing?
+      * Resources?
+      * Budget?
+      * Technology?
+      * Other?
 1. Who are the external third-parties involved in the planned EFT transaction flows?
 1. What are the specific EFT transaction flows that need to be supported?
 1. Will these EFT transaction flows be strictly B2B, or will B2C flows also be supported?